sreeyagalla/sreeyagalla/README.md

 - 👯 I’m looking to collaborate on Projects related to healthcare data analysis and predictive modeling.
 - 🤔 I’m looking for help with Optimizing SQL queries for large-scale data processing.
 - 💬 Ask me about Data visualization best practices and storytelling with data.
-- 📫 How to reach me: You can reach me via email at sreeyagalla@example.com.
+- 📫 How to reach me: You can reach me via email at galla.n@northeastern.edu
 - ⚡ Fun fact: I love to paint !